 The principals involved in solar pool heating are very simple.
 Imagine a garden hose that has been lying in the sun for several hours.
 When you turn on the tap, out comes hot water.
 The sun’s energy has been absorbed by the hose and transmitted as heat to the water inside it.
 Basically the hose acts as a solar collector, which is the process of solar heating.

 Unlike other pool heaters on the market, solar pays for itself in just a few years.
 After the initial setup cost, the ongoing running expenses are minimal as heat is provided free from the sun.
 This enables you to increase the amount of time you spend in your pool without worrying about expensive energy bills.

 Solar systems are a low cost method to heat up your pool and have virtually no operating costs, just the cost of electricity to pump the pool water through the solar absorber on the roof.
 Solar heating systems are also simple to maintain.

-The amount of heat absorbed and the subsequent increase in temperature depends on three key criteria:
+3 Key Criteria The amount of heat absorbed and the subsequent increase in temperature: